 To overcome the problem that you cannot easily do other actions while dimming the LED, you will now implement LED dimming using PWM.
 To do this, connect your LED to pin PB2 (pin 10 on Arduino, which should have the blue LED connected to it already), which is also OC1B (output compare B for timer1).
+Download the core code from the course website.

 Now, look at section 16 (Timer/Counter1) of the datasheet (the description of fast PWM mode in 16.9.3 and the register description in 16.11 are especially useful).
-Configure it such that:
+The code I gave you already configures it so:

-- the timer is in fast PWM mode, with ICR1 as the top. - OC1B is cleared on compare match and set at bottom (see table 16-2).
+• the timer is in fast PWM mode, with ICR1 as the top.